Loss of RAF Nimrod MR2 XV230 and the Haddon-Cave Review

 Eleven minutes after the AAR, a bomb bay fire warning and underfloor smoke warning were reported.
 Smoke entered the aircraft’s cabin.
 Within a minute the aircraft de-pressurised as fire breached the pressure hull.
 The crew donned their oxygen masks.
 The aircraft turned towards Kandahar, the crew declared a MAYDAY and began a descent.

 Last radio contact was 5 minutes after the first warning.
 Shortly after an RAF Harrier GR7 pilot, who was flying several thousand feet above, reported that the Nimrod had exploded.
-None of the 14 crew survived, the single biggest loss of life of service personnel in one incident in theatre since the 1982 Falklands War.
+None of the 14 crew survived.

 The Investigations and Inquiries